prafull-quizzahut/quizzahut-design/Readme.md

                 Roles:
                     1. Students: Those who attempt and create the quizzes
                     2. Moderators: Those who moderate the website against spam and irrelevant content

+                Feartures:
+                    1. Karma System: Karma Based Sorting (Reddit)

 SWOT analysis:
     Strength: The addition of ease of adding new questions by the students themselves makes this a democratic platform where the Quizzes are created by the students for the students.
+    Weakness: Whole product is dependent on students.
+    Oppoturnity: Untapped market and strong differentiator.
+Coaching Classes might be paying customers for this product as it will make a good playground for their students to practice.
+    Threats: If students loose interest and post few questions, site becomes unusable.
+We need to plan AI to add new questions from provided subjects.

-SCAMPER method: We will prepare this after primary POC is developed. (substituting, combining, adapting, modifying, putting to another use, eliminating, or rearranging)
+SCAMPER method: [We will prepare this after primary POC is developed.] (substituting, combining, adapting, modifying, putting to another use, eliminating, or rearranging)

 2. Product definition